donkimdang/donkimdang/README.md

 - 🌱 I’m currently attending San Jose State University
 - 💞️ I'm currently studying Computer Science
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love chicken
+- ⚡ Fun fact: I love going to the gym

 <!---
 donkimdang/donkimdang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.